tendermint/tendermint/README.md

 In short, it may not have much creativity in protocol design, but rather the parallel and pipleline implementations of Tendermint, and keeping its safety rule unchanged (in height base).

 ## Thoughts
-There are three categories of consensus protocols:
+There are three categories of PoS consensus protocols:

 1. Tendermint/HoneyBadger are the category of instant finality: the height h must be finalized before the replica can enter height h+1.
 2. Chained Tendermint is of the same category of CasperFFG, Grandpa and Chained-HotStuff.
 This category is "not instant finalized, but can be finalized after some heights/checkpoints", and the heights/checkpoints that are needed to finalize an earlier height/checkpoint are not guaranteed.